susanBuck/notes/07_Command_Line/04_Nano.md

 ## Edit as admin

-Some files require admin priveleges to edit.
-You can examine the permissions of a file to find out if it does need admin priveleges, or you'll simply find out when you go to edit a file as a regular user and you're told you don't have access.
+Some files require administrator privileges to edit.
+You can examine the permissions of a file to find out if it does need admin privileges, or you'll simply find out when you go to edit a file as a regular user and you're told you don't have access.

 On Mac/Unix environments, you can prefix your `nano` command with [sudo](http://ss64.com/osx/sudo.html) to run the command as a *super user*: